kerolloz/03-CS-Second-Term/Computer-Architecture.md

   - stop (op = 31), whose purpose is to halt the machine.

 ## Lecture 7

-  - This lecture concerned with the fetch, decode, execute, store instruction cycle in more details.
+  - This lecture is concerned with the fetch, decode, execute, store instruction cycle in more details.
   - General Concepts:
     * The program counter (PC): is pointing to the next instruction to be executed.
     * Memory Address Register (MAR): is the CPU register that either stores the memory address from which data will be fetched for the CPU, or the address to which data will be sent and stored.
 In other words, MAR holds the memory location of data that needs to be accessed.
     * Memory Data Register (MDR) or Memory Buffer Register (MBR): is the register of a computer's control unit that contains the data to be stored in the computer storage (e.g. RAM), or the data after a fetch from the computer storage.
-    * Instruction register (IR) or current instruction register (CIR): is the part of a CPU's control unit that holds the instruction currently being executed or decoded.
+    * Instruction Register (IR) or Current Instruction Register (CIR): is the part of a CPU's control unit that holds the instruction currently being executed or decoded.
   - This video illustrates the phases in depth with more details.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jFDMZpkUWCw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Lecture 8

-4. Shift instructions: Shift the operand in R[rb] right, or left," from 1 to 32 bits, and place the result in R[ra].
+Shift instructions: Shift the operand in R[rb] right, or left," from 1 to 32 bits, and place the result in R[ra].
 - The amount of the shift is governed by an encoded 5-bit unsigned integer, so shifts from 0 to 31 bits are possible.
 - The integer representing the shift count is stored as an immediate value in the 5 least significant bits in the instruction.
-- for example: shr shifts zeros in from the left as the value is shifted right.
+- for example: `shr` shifts zeros in from the left as the value is shifted right.

-5. Branch Instructions:
+Branch Instructions:
 <!-- place image of the table -->

 ## Lecture 9